Sanjaya Malakar: American Idol

-On September 19, 2006, Malakar, a shy teen, entered the open audition for American Idol at the Seattle Center in Seattle, with his sister Shyamali.
+On September 19, 2006, Malakar, a shy teen, entered the open audition for American Idol at Seattle Center in Seattle, with his sister Shyamali.
 Simon Cowell commented that Sanjaya had a better voice than his sister.
 Both were advanced to the Hollywood round by the judges.
 Malakar cited Stevie Wonder as his idol, and sang one of Wonder's signature songs, "Signed, Sealed, Delivered I'm Yours" at his Seattle audition.

 For his next performance, in Hollywood, Malakar sang "Some Kind of Wonderful".
 He was shown tearfully embracing his sister when she was cut, though he progressed to the Top 40.
 Next, Malakar sang "Ain't No Mountain High Enough".
-The judges were largely critical of his performance, though Simon Cowell admitted that Malakar is popular with the voters while Randy Jackson and Paula Abdul gave a more positive appraisal of his "You Really Got Me" performance in the Top 11.
+The judges were largely critical of his performance, though Simon Cowell admitted that Malakar was popular with the voters while Randy Jackson and Paula Abdul gave a more positive appraisal of his "You Really Got Me" performance in the Top 11.
 A 13-year-old girl named Ashley Ferl was highlighted repeatedly during Malakar's performance in the Top 11 episode, crying tears of joy, although Ferl also cried for Melinda Doolittle, Jordin Sparks, and many other contestants.

 On March 27, 2007, Malakar sang No Doubt's "Bathwater" wearing a fauxhawk made from multiple ponytails.
 The style was called the "ponyhawk" by host Ryan Seacrest.
 While singing, Malakar hesitated with some of the words to the song.
 Simon Cowell remarked, "Sanjaya, I don't think it matters anymore what we say ...
 I think you are in your own universe and if people like you, good luck."
 The following night, host Seacrest walked out on stage wearing a wig with the same hairstyle, parodying Malakar.